The Complete Guide to Continuing Care Retirement Communities

 Next Steps

-If the idea of one move for life appeals to you, start your research early — many CCRCs have waitlists.
-Visit several communities, compare contract types carefully, and always involve a financial advisor.
+If the idea of one move for life appeals to you, start your research early — many CCRCs have waitlists that can stretch for months or even years.
+Visit several communities, compare contract types carefully, and always involve a financial advisor before making this significant commitment.

 Ready to take the next step?